ptrbman/GGGGG/README.md

 ## Settings Tab
 Here it is possible to set the location of the UPPAAL binaries as well as the parameters `Executors` and `Message Queue Length`.

+# Further Reading
+The UML framework used is described in [3] and [4].

 # References
 [1] https://uppaal.org/

 [2] https://sourceforge.net/projects/useocl/

+[3] UML-based Modeling and Analysis of 5G Service Orchestration (Nov 2020) Ashalatha Kunnappilly, Peter Backeman, Cristina Seceleanu THE 27TH ASIA-PACIFIC SOFTWARE ENGINEERING CONFERENCE (APSEC 2020)

+[4] From UML Modeling to UPPAAL Model checking of 5G Dynamic Service Orchestration (May 2021) Ashalatha Kunnappilly, Peter Backeman, Cristina Seceleanu 7th international Conference on the Engineering of Computer Based Systems (ECBS 2021)